Dagenham & Redbridge F.C.

 The club was formed in 1992 through a merger of Dagenham and Redbridge Forest, the latter merged from Ilford, Leytonstone and Walthamstow Avenue.
 The club's traditional colours are red and blue, to represent the merged teams.
 The club replaced Redbridge Forest in the Football Conference but were relegated in 1996.
 They won the Isthmian League title in 1999–2000 and qualified for the next three Conference play-offs, missing out on the 2001–02 title on goal difference and losing the 2003 Conference play-off final.
-They secured promotion into the Football League after winning the Conference title in the 2006–07 season.
+They secured promotion into the Football League after winning the conference title in the 2006–07 season.
 They then moved up from League Two after winning the 2010 play-off final, though were relegated the next season after finishing 21st in League One.
 Dagenham were relegated back into non-League football in 2016.
 They suffered a further relegation to the National League South in 2024–25.

 History

 Formation

-Dagenham & Redbridge F.C. was formed in 1992 following a merger between two clubs – Dagenham and Redbridge Forest.
+Dagenham & Redbridge F.C. was formed in 1992 following a merger between two clubs – Dagenham F.C. and Redbridge Forest F.C..
 Both clubs had fallen on hard times due to dwindling attendances.
 The club can trace back its ancestry to 1881 as Redbridge Forest was an amalgamation of three of the amateur game's most famous clubs, Ilford, Leytonstone and Walthamstow Avenue.
 Between the clubs they won the FA Trophy once, FA Amateur Cup seven times, Isthmian League 20 times, Athenian League six times, Essex Senior Cup 26 times and London Senior Cup 23 times.